Machine-Learning-Engineer-1776/Brain_Suite_App/Using The WebApp README.md

 </div>

-+ **Test with Other Images:** You can upload any image (JPG or PNG), but the model is trained on brain MRIs.
-Non-MRI images may produce unpredictable results, though the model should output varied confidence scores.

-+ **What You Need to Know**

 + **Dataset:**

 The Testing folder contains 1311 images: 405 No Tumor, 906 Tumor (300 glioma, 306 meningioma, 300 pituitary).
 Images are preprocessed to 224x224 pixels, RGB, rescaled by 1/255.